NBA Defensive Player of the Year Odds 2023-24: Best Odds Prices For DPOY Award

 As far as perimeter defenders go, Jones is widely regarded as one of the best in the NBA; his length, mirroring hands, quick feet, and overall defensive IQ make opponents groan the night before they play him.

 Jones’s 1.6 steals per game placed him in a tie for fifth in the NBA; he averaged 1.7 the prior season, too.
-Further, he has averaged 30 minutes per game last year, and he should also start in the first few months due to Trey Murphy’s knee injury, giving him a spectacular opportunity to anchor an already impressive defense.
+Further, he averaged 30 minutes per game last year, and he should also start in the first few months due to Trey Murphy’s knee injury, giving him a spectacular opportunity to anchor an already impressive defense.

 If the Pels have a strong bounce back this season and finish atop the Western Conference, boast the top defense in the NBA, and Herb Jones anchors it, then he has a legitimate chance to slip away with the NBA Defensive Player of the Year award for the 2023-24 season.